 What is HDB’s Minimum Occupation Period (MOP)?

-The MOP is a period of time that an HDB property owner is required to physically occupy the property before selling it on the open market.
+Essentially, the MOP is a period of time that an HDB property owner is required to physically occupy the property before they can rent or sell the entire flat.

-MOP is calculated from the date the sellers collect the keys to the flat.
+MOP is calculated from the date the owners collect the keys to the flat.

 MOP requires you to physically occupy your flat before you can: